Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 The Equipment List includes all the various mechanical and electrical equipment items.
 The Vessel Specification outlines the intent of the design, gives the vessel's proposed scantlings, construction materials for the hull and the interior joinery, the proposed paint schedule, and a preliminary indication of power, range, tankage, performance and stability.
 With the Estimating Plans, Vessel Specification and Equipment List in hand, one can then approach builders to inquire about actual construction costs.

-For a complete list of our available Study Drawings, Estimating Plans and Building Plans, please see our Plans List page.
+A complete list of our available Estimating Plans and Building Plans will be found on our Plans List page.

 WHY BUILD. . . . ?

-Although I don't keep track of what new or used production boats are selling for, I do know that a yacht broker's commission is ordinarily 10%.
+Although I don't keep track of what new or used production boats are selling for, I do know that a yacht broker's commission is ordinarily 10% of the entire cost of the yacht.
 This seems a heavy price to pay simply as a finder's fee.

 Why build. . . ?